Gratuity Calculation After an Employee's Death: Does Unserved Service Count?

 shrikant62

-Payment of Gratuity: Gratuity shall be payable to an employee upon the termination of their employment after they have rendered continuous service for not less than 5 years.
+Gratuity shall be payable to an employee upon the termination of their employment after they have rendered continuous service for not less than 5 years.
 However, completion of continuous service of 5 years is not necessary in cases where the termination of employment is due to death or disablement exceeding 6 months.
-The employer shall pay gratuity at the rate of 15 days salary/wage for each completed year of service.
+The employer shall pay gratuity at the rate of 15 days' salary/wage for each completed year of service.
 The amount of gratuity payable to an employee shall not exceed Rs.
 10,00,000.

 jagan.sonawane